VJMueller/garden-of-intelligence/README.md

 docker-compose build --no-cache
 ```

-The app will start on port `3044`
+The app will start on port `3000`

 # Running commands

->If you run the commands from the local machine Terminal instead, prefix them with `docker-compose exec lms-app`.
+>If you run the commands from the local machine terminal prefix them with `docker-compose exec app`.

 Run the tests as follows: